EasyIce667/medical_chatbot/README.markdown

 ## Overview

 This project implements a medical chatbot that uses natural language processing to answer user queries by retrieving relevant information from a vectorized database of medical documents.
-The application is built using Python, Streamlit, and integrates with HuggingFace models for language understanding.
+The application is built using Python, Streamlit, and integrates with HuggingFace models.

 ## About Medical Chatbot